- 1x (Normal)

-During the last 15 years, I have written a number of non-fiction books in a variety of niches and set up a number of successful websites to promote my various interests.
-More recently, I have also been writing fiction and non-fiction books for teenagers and young adults and, in 2015, I set myself the goal of becoming a full-time author within the next couple of years.
+During the last 15 years, I have written non-fiction books in a variety of niches and set up a number of successful websites to promote my various interests.
+More recently, I have also been writing fiction and non-fiction books for teenagers and young adults and, in 2015, I set myself the goal of becoming a full-time Writer Teacher within the next couple of years.

 I have an eclectic range of interests, including languages, writing, history, online marketing, design and travel.
 I also have a passion for cooking and eating healthy food, as well as the traditional Slovak dishes I have discovered, whilst living in the heart of Europe.